-The Rocky Mountain Office of Earthjustice is seeking an associate attorney to join its staff in the Fall of 2014.
+The Rocky Mountain Office of Earthjustice is seeking an associate attorney to join its staff immediately.
 This position is for two to three years, although it may be extended, consistent with office staffing needs, in the case of exceptionally qualified applicants with demonstrated progress and ability.

 The associate attorney will generally work collaboratively with senior Earthjustice attorneys, but is expected to work more independently over time.
 The specific responsibilities include: